 I’ve seen many other suggested “pumpkin washes” that encourage the use of bleach.
 Bleach can often be dangerous to children, pets, and outdoor animals.
 Plus, bleach really isn’t good for your skin.

-So here is a natural solution to the pumpkin wash dilemma.
+So here are the natural solutions to preserve carved pumpkins.
 It uses natural ingredients that are safe for your whole family and for the environment.
 By following these tips and using this wash, your pumpkin will last longer than ever!

-This recipe includes borax and peppermint essential oil, which are two wonderful ingredients that will help prevent mold and rot.
+This recipe to preserve carved pumpkins includes borax and peppermint essential oil, which are two wonderful ingredients that will help prevent mold and rot.

 Borax is a naturally occurring substance that can be used for anything from cleaning to cosmetics (like in this Homemade Laundry Detergent).
 Borax helps kill mold and fungi while helping to prevent mold growth.
 (On the fence about whether borax is safe to use?
 Check out this article.)

 Peppermint essential oil also works wonders on mold and fungus and it leaves a pleasant smell.
 Keep it out of the reach of pets as it can be harmful to cats.